Antes Que Ver El Sol

 "Antes Que Ver El Sol" is a song recorded by Mexican singer Dulce María.
 It is the second single from the album Sin Fronteras (2014).
 The song is a cover of a classic track by Argentine singer-songwriter Coti.
 The single was released on January 7, 2014.

 Coti's Spanish rock track is turned into a poppier affair with Dulce's sweet vocals.
 "Antes que ver el sol prefiero escuchar tu voz," she sings over some light accordion and guitar.
 Dulce basks in the sunny production of "Antes Que Ver El Sol" and she rises to the feel good occasion.

-In August 2013 Dulce María confirmed in an interview with the Sinal Magazine that she was going to record in Portuguese the song "Antes Que Ver el sol" with Brazilian singer Manu Gavassi.
-Dulce's music producer, Luis Luisillo, used Twitter to make the announcement as well.
-"There are many Brazilians connected...
-Someone there knows Manu Gavassi," he wrote in his microblog account.
+In August 2013, Dulce María confirmed in an interview with the Sinal Magazine that she was going to record a Portuguese version of the song "Antes Que Ver el sol" with Brazilian singer Manu Gavassi.
+Dulce's music producer, Luis Luisillo, used Twitter to make the announcement as well, writing, "There are many Brazilians connected...
+Someone there knows Manu Gavassi" in his microblog account.
+The official collaboration was subsequently released on digital platforms in January 2014.